justinjiajia/bigdata_lab/lab_2_hdfs.md

 - Make sure the primary node's EC2 security group has a rule allowing for "ALL TCP" from "My IP" and a rule allowing for "SSH" from "Anywhere".

+- You can also include a rule allowing for "SSH" from "Anywhere" into the EC2 security group for core nodes.

 <br>

 # Check HDFS daemon processes on EMR